yfuentesg/Ecommerce/README.md

 1. Java 21
 2. Git
 3. Intellij Idea
+4. MySql.
+Configure a Database named test.
+   The username and Password must be the same as application.properties

 ### Steps to build and run the application from the command line: